ROT13

-ROT13 ("rotate by 13 places", sometimes hyphenated ROT-13) is a simple letter substitution cipher that replaces a letter with the 13th letter after it in the alphabet.
-ROT13 is a special case of the Caesar cipher which was developed in ancient Rome.
+ROT13 is a simple letter substitution cipher that replaces a letter with the 13th letter after it in the Latin alphabet.

-Because there are 26 letters (2×13) in the basic Latin alphabet, ROT13 is its own inverse; that is, to undo ROT13, the same algorithm is applied, so the same action can be used for encoding and decoding.
-The algorithm provides virtually no cryptographic security, and is often cited as a canonical example of weak encryption.

-ROT13 is used in online forums as a means of hiding spoilers, punchlines, puzzle solutions, and offensive materials from the casual glance.
-ROT13 has inspired a variety of letter and word games online, and is frequently mentioned in newsgroup conversations.
+ROT13 is a special case of the Caesar cipher which was developed in ancient Rome, used by Julius Caesar in the 1st century BC.
+An early entry on the Timeline of cryptography.

+ROT13 can be referred by "Rotate13", "rotate by 13 places", hyphenated "ROT-13" or sometimes by its autonym "EBG13".

 Description

-Applying ROT13 to a piece of text merely requires examining its alphabetic characters and replacing each one by the letter 13 places further along in the alphabet, wrapping back to the beginning if necessary.
+Applying ROT13 to a piece of text requires examining its alphabetic characters and replacing each one by the letter 13 places further along in the English alphabet, wrapping back to the beginning as necessary.

-A becomes N, B becomes O, and so on up to M, which becomes Z, then the sequence continues at the beginning of the alphabet: N becomes A, O becomes B, and so on to Z, which becomes M. Only those letters which occur in the English alphabet are affected; numbers, symbols, punctuation, whitespace, and all other characters are left unchanged.
-Because there are 26 letters in the English alphabet and 26 = 2 × 13, the ROT13 function is its own inverse:
+When encoding a message, A becomes N, B becomes O, and so on up to M, which becomes Z. Then the sequence continues at the beginning of the alphabet: N becomes A, O becomes B, and so on to Z, which becomes M. When decoding a message, the same substitution rules are applied, but this time on the ROT13 encrypted text.
+Other characters, such as numbers, symbols, punctuation or whitespace, are left unchanged.

+Because there are 26 letters in the Latin alphabet and 26 = 2 × 13, the ROT13 function is its own inverse: